sdmoralesma/MetalApp/README.md

 * *DataBase* : MySQL 5.x
 * *Summary* : An application for recognize the best headbanging in the history of the music, using Java EE 7

+## Installation and Running

+1. install docker engine and docker-compose
+2. download source code and go to project folder
+3. run containers : ``` docker-compose up ```

 The Best Headbanging
 ======================================